Why Visit a Hearing Specialist?

 For those best treated with hearing aids, the performance and capabilities over instruments of even a decade ago has dramatically improved.

-Salvatore Tuttobene, board-certified hearing testing specialist with Clear Choice Hearing and Balance in Rochester, said that some people assume that hearing aids are the same as their parents’ or grandparents’ aids from decades ago, when clunky, behind-the-ear aids were the only styles available.
+Salvatore Tuttobene, board-certified hearing instruments specialist with Clear Choice Hearing and Balance in Rochester, said that some people assume that hearing aids are the same as their parents’ or grandparents’ aids from decades ago, when clunky, behind-the-ear aids were the only styles available.

 “Modern hearing instruments are tiny,” he said.
 “Their Bluetooth capability allows them to stream television and the phone.
 Most people are flabbergasted when we tell them about these features.
 They can’t believe how much the tech has advanced in a short period of time.”